Third Annual Granite County Festival of Trees

 Several of our employees are on the Valley Volunteer Fire Department and the Discovery Ski Patrol.
 Now that Discovery Ski Area has opened for the season, we feel safer knowing these expert skiers are helping to make the mountain safer.
 These same Ranchers also serve as our Ski Concierges each winter, making sure our guests enjoy the best and safest skiing opportunities, customized for their preferences.

 It’s at the end of the year that people often look for ways to give, and local causes always stay at the top of our list.
 This year we implemented a Community Support Form to make it easier for local organizations and non-profits to approach us for giving opportunities.
-For an entire list of the local causes we support, visit our Giving Back page.
+For an list of the local causes we support, visit our sustainability page.

 A Season of Stories